gem/oq-engine/doc/engine/What's-new.md

    + GMPE of Drout (2015) for Brazil
    + GMPE of Moltalva et al (2015)

-16. Other improvements, such as making clearer the error message in several validity checks for the GMPEs, or adding a method `split_in_tiles` to the SiteCollection class.
+16. Other improvements entered in hazardlib, such as making clearer the error message in several validity checks for the GMPEs, or adding a method `split_in_tiles` to the SiteCollection class.

 17. The .rst report of a calculation has been improved and more information is displayed.
 The command `oq-lite info --report job.ini` allows to generate